Optimizing Slurry Density in Fiber Cement Production: A Deaeration Solution Based on INVINO-8082A

 Q: Why choose a 100% active deaerator like 8082A over a traditional emulsion?

-A: Emulsions typically contain 70-80% water, which increases logistics costs and carries a risk of phase separation during storage.
-INVINO-8082A is 100% active matter, offering higher concentration, better stability in high-pH environments, and a significantly lower cost-in-use per ton of finished board.
+A: Liquid emulsions typically contain 70–80% carrier water, which increases overseas logistics weight costs and carries an acute risk of phase separation during winter storage.
+INVINO-8082A is a 100% active non-aqueous liquid, offering higher concentrations, stable shelf life across high-pH shifts, and a significantly lower cost-in-use index per ton of finished boards.

 Q: Will INVINO-8082A affect the adhesion of post-production coatings?

-A: No. Unlike silicone-based defoamers which can cause "oil spots" and hinder paint adhesion, 8082A is 100% non-silicone.
-It is fully compatible with the cement matrix and leaves no residue that would interfere with secondary processing or surface coating.
+A: No. Unlike ordinary silicone-based defoamers which trigger split residues or oil spots that hinder surface paint and lamination adhesion, 8082A is 100% non-silicone.
+It remains completely compatible with the hydraulic cement matrix and leaves zero slick marks that would interfere with secondary surface coatings.
+Review our manufacturing core standards via our master FAQ Core Antifoams Knowledge Base gateway.

 Q: How does 8082A improve the dry density of the board?

-A: 8082A acts as a deaerator by reducing the surface tension at the fiber-cement interface.
-This allows micro-bubbles trapped within the slurry to coalesce and escape before the board is formed, resulting in a more compact matrix and higher final dry density.
+A: 8082A acts as a dedicated deaerator by lowering the boundary surface tension coordinates at the liquid-to-cellulose fiber interface.
+This mechanism allows trapped sub-micron bubbles within the moving slurry to merge into macro-bubbles and evacuate cleanly before the wet mat sets, resulting in a significantly more compact matrix and higher final board dry densities.

 Q: What is the recommended addition point for maximum efficiency?

-A: For the Hatschek process, we recommend continuous dosing into the slurry preparation tank or the headbox inlet.
-This ensures the deaerator is fully dispersed before the forming stage, maximizing air release from the pulp mat.
+A: For the Hatschek process, we recommend continuous metered dosing directly into the slurry preparation tank or the primary headbox inlet flow.
+This deployment ensures that the deaerating molecules are fully dispersed across the slurry before entering the accumulation sieve drums, maximizing dynamic gas extraction from the raw pulp mat.

 5. Conclusion: A Data-Driven Choice

-For fiber cement board manufacturers, transitioning from "foam killing" to "slurry deaeration" is essential for producing high-durability boards.
-By utilizing the 100% active, alkali-resistant chemistry of INVINO-8082A, producers can guarantee structural integrity while optimizing chemical consumption.
+For high-capacity fiber cement board manufacturers, transitioning from surface "foam killing" methodologies to deep slurry deaeration protocols is essential for producing high-durability boards that pass rigorous international testing.
+By utilizing the 100% active, alkali-resistant polyether chemistry of INVINO-8082A, producers can secure ultimate product structural integrity while optimizing dynamic chemical consumption budgets.